-Client Alert: Maine’s Emergency Order Regarding Essential Businesses and Operations
+Client Alert: ME’s Emergency Order Regarding Essential Businesses and Operations

 The COVID-19 pandemic has spawned governmental action at all levels in an attempt to lessen its impact on public health and to stabilize financial markets.
 The majority of states and many municipalities have issued orders declaring a state of emergency and authorizing the use of emergency powers to combat the serious health and safety risks of the COVID-19 outbreak.
 As part of an attempt to promote social-distancing practices and reduce the transmission of COVID-19, these orders typically limit certain business operations through stay-at-home or shelter-in-place directives.
 These orders, however, also recognize that certain aspects of society need to remain functioning and thus, exempt certain “essential businesses and operations” from being shut down.
 Even those businesses that are not deemed “essential” may still remain open if they are able to follow certain criteria under these orders.

 On March 24, 2020, ME’s Governor Mills issued an Executive Order mandating that all non-essential businesses and operations in ME close their physical locations that are public facing.
 On March 30, 2020, the City of Portland issued a proclamation renewing and amending its prior proclamation declaring a continued state of emergency and a requirement to stay at home.
 The next day, Governor Mills issued a series of substantial new mandates, which included a stay-at-home directive.

 The impact of these orders depends on the size and nature of your business.
 Below is an overview to guide you in assessing what you can and cannot do as a business in light of these orders.